tnichols217/notes/College/Additional Questions.md

 2. What is it about Yale that has led you to apply?
 (125 words)

 > [!para]
-> Yale's community centered around both acceptance and and excellence
+> Yale's community centered around both acceptance and and excellence has driven me to want to be a part of Yale.

 # Rice University
 ## QB Supplement